fabianmax/car-classification/blog/Blog_Part_2_Deploying_TensorFlow_Models_in_Docker_using_TensorFlow_Serving.md

 y_hat = classes[y_hat_idx]
 ```

 The response body will also be a JSON object with a single key called `predictions`.
 Since we get for each row in instances the probability for all 300 classes, we use `np.argmax` to return the most likely class.
-Alternativly, we could have used the higher-level classify API.
+Alternatively, we could have used the higher-level classify API.

 ### Conclusion